JohNostalg/Chainworks/README.md

 # Future Iterations
 - Deploy contracts on Brownie
+- Find out a way to call reference IPFS images of Heroes in the smart contract
 - Develop personalities of characters
 - Delegating a Japanese creative company to create better artwork of the characters